-- Record the log corduroy road, the presumed unmarked cemetery and any future sites that are encountered with the FMSF. - Conduct a cultural resource survey for any high probability area where ground disturbing activities are planned. - Develop and adopt a Scope of Collections Statement.
+- Record the log corduroy road, the presumed unmarked cemetery and any future sites that are encountered with the FMSF. - Follow DHR Matrix and Compliance and Review where ground disturbing activities are planned. - Develop and adopt a Scope of Collections Statement.